bytefish/SqlMapper/README.md

 .NET has a large amount of Micro ORMs ([Dapper], [NPoco], [OrmLite], ...) to access databases in a very simple way, while Java is lacking small libraries.
-SqlMapper is a tiny wrapper over the Java ``ResultSet``, that makes it very easy to map betweem Java Beans and a database table.
+SqlMapper is a tiny wrapper over the Java ``ResultSet``, that makes it very easy to map between Java Beans and a database table.

 ## Setup ##